Comprehensive Closing Checklist for Home Sellers

 Proof of repairs made per the home inspection

-Check with your agent prior to the closing day to confirm this is all you need.
+Check with your agent before the closing day to confirm this is all you need.
 Every state and individual sale can vary slightly when it comes to closing necessities, so there may be additional items to bring based on your situation.

-All other essential documents required for the meeting, such as the closing statement, seller disclosures, deed to the home and purchase contract will be handled by either your real estate agent, escrow agent or attorney.
+All other essential documents required for the meeting, such as the closing statement, seller disclosures, deed to the home, and purchase contract, will be handled by your real estate agent, escrow agent, or attorney.

 Seller expenses at closing